Baie de Baly National Park

-Baie de Baly National Park is a National Park in Madagascar.
+Baie de Baly National Park is a park in northern Madagascar.

 Geography

 Baie de Baly National Park or Baly Bay National Park is situated in Soalala District in the region of Boeny, close to Soalala and Ambohipaky, approximately 150 km to the next major city Mahajanga.
 The Tsingy de Namoroka National Park borders this park.
 Vegetation consist of dry deciduous forests, scrub-shrub or bamboo shrub, mangroves, lakes and swamps mixed with savanna.
 Its southern border is formed by the Kapiloza River and the Andranomavo River crosses the park.
 It is bordered in the north by the Mozambique Channel and in the east by the Bay of Marambitsy.